AramSimonian/CV/README.md

 #### VBA

-VB/VBA/VBScript is my main skill right now and I've used it to solve business problems and automate business processes and reporting for a long time.
-My level of expertise is rarely matched: I have been told that the performance I seek is impossible using VBA.
-My rebuttal took the form of re-writing a data load process to include data validation rules, achieving a 97% reduction in execution time (~1hr down to under 2mins).
+VB/VBA/VBScript is my main skill right now and I've used it to solve business problems and automate business processes and reporting for a long time: my level of expertise is rarely matched.
+I have been told a couple of times that the performance I seek is impossible using VBA.
+On one occasion my rebuttal took the form of re-writing a data load process (including newly crafted data validation rules) and achieving a 97% reduction in execution time (~1hr down to under 2mins).

 There's always more to learn, but I'm starting to feel the boundaries and limits of VBA.

 #### SQL

 SQL has always been a secondary skill that's often complemented my VBA.
-I have a good grasp of it and know sufficient database theory to trouble-shoot queries.
+I have a good grasp of it and know sufficient database theory to set up databases and trouble-shoot queries.
 I'm most comfortable with SQL Server, but I have worked with Sybase and Oracle.

 #### PowerShell